Forst Zinna rail disaster: Aftermath

 Soldiers from the nearby barracks rushed to the scene to help with rescue operations.
 Around 90 minutes later, Potsdam police arrived.
 The tank crew was initially arrested and questioned by the police, an unprecedented event at that time.
 Police also required permission from the military superiors to be allowed to photograph the inside of the tank.
 Relations between the GDR and USSR were already strained due to disagreements between the policies of Erich Honecker and Mikhail Gorbachev.
 The police report directly blamed the Soviets, concluding that the train driver would not have been able to stop the train in time.
 The tank crew were quickly sent to Moscow to be tried by a military tribunal of the Soviet Army.
 The outcome is unknown.
-It was rumored that both were executed by firing squad, and some of the injured train passengers had begged Soviet authorities to not give them a death sentence, although a number of Russian sources, including Internet forums of former Forst Zinna military personnel, state that driver, instructor and several officers were penalized by disciplinary actions.
+It was rumored that both were executed by firing squad, and some of the injured train passengers had begged Soviet authorities to not give them a death sentence.
+A number of Russian sources, including Internet forums of former Forst Zinna military personnel, state that driver, instructor and several officers were penalized by disciplinary actions.

 The incident was reported on by GDR media surprisingly openly and was also reported on by West German Tagesschau the next day.

 The area would later have dragon's teeth added to the areas near the rail track to prevent further incidents of tanks crossing onto the rail line.